NFL coaches allowed to return to team facilities on Friday

 Goodell said the league would be working with each team’s medical staff to implement a program of COVID-19 testing for the coaching staff and other football personnel “prior to players returning to club facilities.”

-The commissioner did not mention in the memo when players might be approved to return to team facilities.
+The commissioner did not mention in the memo when uninjured players might be approved to return to team facilities.
 It’s likely that won’t be until training camps open next month.

+“Coaches and other football staff, particularly those who may be in a higher risk category or who have concerns about their own health conditions,” Goodell wrote, “are expected to speak with the club medical staff or personal physician about any special precautions or other accommodations that may be appropriate for their particular circumstances.”

+While the NFL has been making contingency plans for delays in the preseason and regular season — and possibly playing games minus fans — it has steadfastly stuck to its offseason schedule of free agency, the draft and owners meetings, all done virtually.
+Reopening team facilities, though slowly and carefully, has been the next step.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL